 - By the time the team goes to invest, doing conceptual target solution architecture has already aged 6-18 months

 - Target solution architecture depends highly on the progression of other enterprise services.
-What if the cloud contract gets delayed or re-scoped, what if that enterprise workflow component is done differently?
+What if the cloud contract experiences delays or re-scoping?
+Also, what if that enterprise workflow component finishes differently?
 What happens to your architecture?

-- Service principles are becoming more best practices and standards like building guidelines which are less project specific, and more the project needs to choose at the right time what is required to apply
+- We see service principle become more best practices and standards like building guidelines which are less project specific.
+Also, more the project needs choosing its application requirements at the correct time.

 The con in this, could be the investor learns too late after budget season of the true CAPEX (capital costs).
-Consequently, projects are further delayed.
+Consequently, it further delays projects.
 But, that is not all bad, as many times, the original CAPEX outlay is wrong anyhow.
 This is true, even with a good conceptual solution architecture due to the notes above.

 Does This Mean Architecture Should Not Be Done At The Enterprise Any More?

 We really do wish that could be true.
 That the tech developed in one group would integrate naturally with another.
 The data would perfectly interface.
 The security has worked seamlessly.
-The protocols were hidden.
-Redundancies and sunsets were robotically self-realized.
+It hid protocols.
+Redundancies and sunsets self-realized themselves robotically.
 But, no, systems must interface and be interoperable, accessible, and all the architecture “ility” words.

-That being said, losing architecture is a reality in the planning.
+That being said, losing architecture is a reality in planning.
 Disruptions are moving too fast.
-The best method found, was making sure agile development efforts were built on solids plans (per the above).
-Also, architecture principles, and component selection must be guided by an excellent architecture runway.
+Ensuring agile development efforts were built on solid plans (per the above) was the best method found.
+Also, architecture principles, and component selection require an excellent architecture runway as a guide.
 Do this either via governance or an enterprise agile framework.